 What Can You Do With a Degree in Urban Health?

-A degree in urban health prepares you for careers in areas like health education and community health, as well as provide opportunies to collaborate in urban and regional planning.
+A degree in urban health prepares you for careers in areas like health education and community health, as well as provide opportunities to collaborate in urban and regional planning.
 Health educators and community health workers promote wellness in their communities through teaching populations healthy behaviors.
 They may also collect data and work with communities to understand health concerns that affect specific populations.

 MPH Urban Health Career Opportunities